Arrested for Burglary in Bergen County NJ?

 c) Peering into windows or other openings of dwelling places.
 A person commits a crime of the fourth degree if, knowing that he is not licensed or privileged to do so, he peers into a window or other opening of a dwelling or other structure adapted for overnight accommodation for the purpose of invading the privacy of another person and under circumstances in which a reasonable person in the dwelling or other structure would not expect to be observed.

 If you have been charged with burglary, as opposed to trespassing, you are in a much more serious predicament in the eyes of the law.
 This makes a huge difference because burglary is always classified as a felony that carries prison time, while trespassing is usually classified as a disorderly persons offense.
-Less serious offenses, such as trespassing, are handled in the local municipal court, are heard by a judge.
+Less serious offenses, such as trespassing, are handled in the local municipal court, are heard by a Judge.
 Typically, these charges do not result in the defendant being sentenced to jail time even if convicted at trial, and yet there are still significant repercussions such as heavy fines, community service, probation, and a criminal record.

 For immediate assistance with your burglary or theft charges in New Jersey, contact the offices of The Tormey Law Firm anytime at (201)-330-4979.
 You can also email us to schedule a free consultation about your case.